FlagBrew/PKSM-Scripts/dev/picoC.md

 int gui_boxes(int* fromStorage, int* box, int* slot, int doCrypt);
 ```
 ![gui_boxes](https://i.imgur.com/5qwOewI.png)
-On PKSM versions 6.1.1 and below, do **NOT** use this after `sav_box_decrypt`
-- All arguments should be pointers to existing variables
+- All arguments except `doCrypt` should be pointers to existing variables
 - `fromStorage`: whether or not the user's selection is in PKSM's storage (`1`) or save's PC (`0`)
 - `box`, `slot`: Box and slot numbers of user's selection
 - `doCrypt`: whether this should (`1`) or should not (`0`) it should decrypt and encrypt the boxes itself